met4citizen/Hypergraph/README.md

 `random(n,d,nedges)` | Random graph with `n` vertices so that each vertex is sprinkled randomly in `d` dimensional space and has at least `nedges` connections.
 `complete(n)` | Complete graph with `n` vertices so that each vertex is connected to every other vertex.
 `blackhole(n,rs)` | Black hole with `n` vertices and Schwarzschild radius `rs`.
 (EXPERIMENTAL) `blackhole2(n,rs)` | Twin black hole so that both black holes have `n` vertices and Schwarzschild radius `rs`.
-(EXPERIMENTAL) `erb(n,rs)` | Einstein-Rosen Bridge so that both sides have `n` vertices and Schwarzschild radius `rs`.
-(EXPERIMENTAL)
+EXPERIMENTAL `erb(n,rs)` | Einstein-Rosen Bridge so that both sides have `n` vertices and Schwarzschild radius `rs`.
+EXPERIMENTAL

-During the rewriting process there are often several overlapping matches for the left-hand side part of the rule.
-In these cases event ordering setting is used to decide which of the overlapping matches are replaced and which are ignored.
+During the rewriting process there can be overlapping matches for the left-hand side part of the rule.
+In these cases "event order" setting is used to decide which of the overlapping matches are replaced and which are ignored.

 Event order | Description
 --- | ---
 `RND` | Random order shuffles all possible update events/matches.
 (DEFAULT) `WM` | Standard event order in the Wolfram Model (LeastRecentEdge + RuleOrdering + RuleIndex).
 Note: Do not define rule order separately, because it would override event order.
-(EXPERIMENTAL)
+EXPERIMENTAL
 `ASC` |  Ascending time order sorts update events so that the oldest edge is applied first.
 `DEC` | Descending time order Sort update event so that the newest edge is applied first.

 The system supports several rules separated with a semicolon `;` or written on separate lines.
-If several rules are specified, the rule order setting is used to define whether their relative order matters.
+If several rules are specified, the "rule order" setting is used to define whether their relative order matters.

 Rule order | Description
 --- | ---
 `NON` | None.
 Follow event ordering without sorting based on rules.
 In other words, allow mixing of the rules.
-(DEFAULT) `NDX` | Index order.
+DEFAULT `NDX` | Index order.
 Regardless of the event ordering, always try to apply the events in the order in which rules are specified.
 `REV` | Reverse index order.